-I will now call on the Captain of the proposition to open this evening's debate.
-(Pause/Signal) Call on the captain of the opposition: speaker's n ame (Pause/Signal) Call on the second speaker for the proposition: (Pause/Signal) Call on the second speaker for the opposition: (Pause/Signal) Call on the third speaker for the proposition: (Pause/Signal) Call on the third speaker for the opposition: (Pause/Signal) Call on the fourth speaker for the proposition: (Pause/Signal) Call on the fourth speaker for the opposition: NB: Don't get confused at this stage, remember the opposition captain sums up first, and then the proposition captain has their chance!

-(Pause/Signal) Call on the captain of the opposition to sum up on behalf of his / her team

-(Pause/Signal) Call on the captain of the proposition to sum up on behalf of his / her team

-I would like to thank both teams for their participation here tonight and I now invite the adjudication panel to retire to make your decision (timekeeper should discreetly pass the timesheet to the chief adjudicator).
+I will now call or n the Captain of the proposition to open this evening's debate.
+(Pau se/Signal) Call on the captain of the opposition: speaker's name (Pau se/Signal) Call on the second speaker for the proposition: (Pau se/Signal) Call on the second speaker for the opposition: (Pau se/Signal) Call on the third speaker for the proposition: (Pau se/Signal) Call on the third speaker for the opposition: (Pau se/Signal) Call on the fourth speaker for the proposition: (Pau se/Signal) Call on the fourth speaker for the opposition: NB: Don't get confused at this stage, remember the opposition captain sums up first, and then the proposition captain has their chance!
+(Pau se/Signal) Call on the captain of the opposition to sum up o on behalf of his / her team (Pau se/Signal) Call on the captain of the proposition to sum up on behalf of his / her team " panel to retire to would like to thank both teams for their participation here tonight and I now invite the adjudication banel to retire to make your decision (timekeeper should discreetly pass the timesheet to the chief adjudicator).